andrewmouldon/mixture-of-convolutions/README.md

 The appropriate initialization depends on how the architecture controls the forward scale of the convolution-affected computation.

 MoC can be initialized at a very small scale when a downstream normalization prevents that small parameter scale from substantially changing the scale of the representation seen by the rest of the model.
-Otherwise, a variance-preserving fan-in initialization is a safer default.
+Otherwise, a variance-preserving fan-in initialization is necessary.

 The normalization does not necessarily need to be applied immediately after the convolution.
 For example, in the experiments in the paper:

 * convolved queries and keys are normalized before attention using QK normalization;
 * convolved values are not normalized directly, but the retrieved value / sequence-mixing output is normalized before the output projection.

-Thus, the relevant question is not strictly *where* normalization occurs, but whether the architecture keeps the output scale of the convolution-affected computation well controlled.
+Use the small initialization with downstream normalization; otherwise use the fan-in initialization.

 ### Small initialization with downstream scale normalization